wehrliaa/mbaacc-replay-organizer/README.md

 You can also `chmod +x` it if you want.

+# Guidelines for nicknames

+Not following these guidelines might result in all kinds of wacky errors from Python, or bugs inside MBAACC's replay menu.

+1. Keep it ASCII, i.e no diacritics, CJK, Arabic, Hebrew, emojis, or any character from a language that isn't english.
+2. Do not include any of the following characters in your nickname:
+`' " :`

 # Licensing

 This is public domain software.
 No warranty, provided "as is", etc. Do whatever you want with it.
 Giving credit is not mandatory, but appreciated.